MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 Besides creating profiles and page customizations in directly in AL from Visual Studio, you can use the client.
 The client is a useful alternative, because you work with the user interface just as the users would.
 This method is especially advantageous for consultants, application administrators, and less technical users.

-Profiles created in the client are marked as **\(user-created\)** profiles.

 For information about using the client, see [Create Profiles](/dynamics365/business-central/admin-users-profiles-roles#to-create-a-profile) and [Customize Pages for Profiles](/dynamics365/business-central/ui-personalization-manage).

 ## What to know about when using the client

 A consequence of using the client is that the profile-related changes pertain only to the tenant in which they were made.
 Extension-based profiles and page customizations, by contrast, are available for installation on all tenants.

-The good thing is that the client provides export and import actions for user-created profiles and page customizations.
-These actions give you the ability to:
+However, the client provides the capability to export user-created profiles and page customizations from a tenant, then import them on another tenant.

+The export and import functionality lets you:

 - Backup profile and page customizations locally
 - Make further changes to profiles and page customizations away from the production environment